-Kelly Wyett is Abt’s Senior Advisor for Economic Growth, with 15 years of experience in international development and economic policy.
+Kelly Wyett is Abt’s Senior Adviser for Economic Growth and Practice Lead, with 15 years of experience in international development and economic policy.
 Her work has focused on economic growth, fiscal policy, macroeconomics, economic governance, infrastructure policy, private sector development, and trade and investment policy.
 She has extensive experience delivering technical assistance, training, and capacity building activities, evaluating aid investments, facilitating workshops, writing and editing, analyzing data, forecasting economic variables, and designing surveys.
 Wyett has worked in Indonesia, the Philippines, other Southeast Asian countries, the Pacific, and Sub-Saharan Africa.
 Visit Kelly’s full bio.

-Leisa Gibson, Abt Australia’s GEDSI senior advisor and practice lead, has more than 18 years of international experience working for governments, the United Nations, and civil society organisations.
+Leisa Gibson, Abt Britain's Senior Adviser for GEDSI and Localisation, has more than 18 years of international experience working for governments, the United Nations, and civil society organisations.
 Her expertise includes strategic and operational planning, program formulation and delivery, change management, coordination and partnerships, quality assurance, and targeted interventions.
 She works on such issues as disability, development, inclusive leadership, gender and gender-based violence (GBV) in humanitarian action, child marriage, women’s economic empowerment, and organisational capacity development.
 Visit Leisa’s full bio.

 Graham Teskey, based in Canberra, Australia, is Abt’s Principal Global Lead for governance.
 With 35 years of governance experience, he leads Abt’s governance portfolio and cadre, serving as the chief governance advisor on international development projects and shaping global debates—such as on thinking and working politically—through his thought leadership work.
 He began his career as an economist with appointments in Fiji, Vanuatu, and Tanzania.
 He joined the UK Government’s Overseas Development Administration in 1993 and served in Fiji, Kenya, and London, where he was Head of Governance and Social Development.
 Teskey left the Department for International Development—now the Foreign, Commonwealth and Development Office—in 2009 to join the World Bank in Washington as Senior Governance Adviser.
 In 2012 he moved to Australia’s Department of Foreign Affairs and Trade, where he was Principal Governance Specialist.
 In 2013 he established the international ‘Community of Practice’ on Thinking and Working Politically, which he co-chairs.
 Teskey has degrees in economics, urban and regional planning, and business administration.
 Visit Graham’s full bio.